InnHar/DSP_KarplusStrongAlgorithm/README.md

 A collection of basic Digital Signal Processing (DSP) tasks implemented in Python, including waveform visualization, audio resampling, power computation, and signal generation.

+The Karplus–Strong algorithm is also implemented and used to synthesize a plucked-string sound corresponding to the A4 note (440 Hz).

 ---

 # Setup & Installation